v3ss0n/copier-litestar-pg-redis-docker/README.md

 - [x] Change to only require database uri in environment
 - [x] Cache sets URL via environment, DB URL is build inside app, make consistent.
 - [x] Register cache backend and use it on a route
+- [x] Redis connection pool teardown
-- [ ] Handle mismatch between url parameter id and payload id value
+- [ ] Handle mismatch between url parameter id and payload id value.. guards?
 - [ ] Add nested items routes
+- [ ] Debug the logging thing
+- [ ] Profile
+- [ ] Gunicorn logconfig ignore sqlalchemy.engine logs

 ### Post Fork
 Things to do to project after I fork off for internal use.